Howards End (film): Plot

 Margaret and Henry marry, arranging to use Howards End as storage for Margaret's and her siblings' belongings.
 After months of hearing from Helen only through postcards, Margaret grows concerned.
 Helen returns to England when Aunt Juley falls ill, but avoids seeing her family.
 Believing Helen is mentally unstable, Margaret lures her to Howards End to collect her belongings, arriving herself with Henry and a doctor, and finds Helen is pregnant.
 Insisting on returning to Germany to raise her baby alone, Helen asks to stay the night at Howards End but Henry adamantly refuses, leading to an argument with Margaret.

 Leonard, still living unhappily in poverty with Jacky, has a dream about how he first met Helen.
-Discovering that he wants to see her again, he travels to Howards End, arriving to find a very pregnant Helen, Margaret, and Henry's brutish eldest son, Charles.
+Wanting to see her again, he travels to Howards End, arriving to find a very pregnant Helen, Margaret, and Henry's brutish eldest son, Charles.
 Realising Leonard is the baby's father, Charles assaults him for "dishonouring" Helen, and a bookcase collapses on Leonard, who dies of a heart attack.
 Margaret tells Henry that she is leaving him to help Helen raise her baby, and Henry breaks down, telling her the police inquest will charge Charles with manslaughter.

 A year later, Paul, Evie, and Charles's wife, Dolly, gather at Howards End.
 Henry and Margaret are still together, living with Helen and her young son.
 A visibly aged Henry tells the others that upon his death, Margaret will inherit Howards End and leave it to her nephew, but Margaret wants none of Henry's money, which will be split among his children.
 She overhears Dolly point out the irony of Margaret's inheriting the house, revealing Mrs. Wilcox's dying wish to leave it to her.
 Henry tells Margaret he did what he thought was right, but she says nothing.